sirintra/PMC-PC-training/docs/source/kelvin.rst

 Launch interactive session
 ****************************
-Interactive sessions allow users to run interacive application directly on a compute node.
+Interactive sessions allow users to run interactive application directly on a compute node.
 Users can specify resources required.

 The following command launches an interactive session on Kelvin2: